 After you determine which products are meant for infants you’ll notice that some are flagged on the package as being “homeopathic.”
-These homeopathic meds, such as Zarabee’s baby cough syrup and Baby Orajel Teething Gel, are all kind of mixed up together with other medications on the shelves.
+These homeopathic medicines for babies, such as Zarabee’s baby cough syrup and Baby Orajel Teething Gel, are all kind of mixed up together with other meds on the shelves.
 I decided to do some research about what exactly homeopathic medications are and how they differ from conventional meds.

 Homeopathy is a philosophy and practice of natural medicine that is centered around the idea that the body has the ability to heal itself.
 Homeopathy is grounded in the idea that “like heals like,” meaning that if a natural material causes a symptom in a person, then giving someone who is ill with those symptoms a very tiny amount of that material will cure them because it will trigger the immune or pain relief system in the body.
 Since the late 1700s people have been cataloging the symptoms natural material cause in a healthy person so homeopathic practitioners can know how to treat illnesses with similar symptoms in illin’ people.

 To make a homeopathic medicine, practitioners take a very tiny amount of a plant, animal, or mineral material (this is the active ingredient that causes the “like” response) and then dilute it with a whole lotta water.
 The combo of natural material and water is then mixed together using a kind of shaking/whacking method and are then administered as tablets, liquids or sprays.

 Side note here that there’s this one scientist, Benveniste, who claimed in the 1980s that the reason these heavily diluted homeopathic solutions worked is because water molecules somehow held a “memory” of the antibodies that they had previously been in contact with during the dilution process.
 This has been pretty much totally disproven, but nice try, French guy.